bphit4/Frosty-M24/README.md

 The link to main Frosty Devs Version is located here https://github.com/CadeEvs/FrostyToolsuite

 We used Version 1.0.7 which is no longer supported by the Frosty Devs.
-Please direct all questions here or to the Madden Modding Discord. https://discord.gg/MuCUeg5eGS
+Please direct all questions and issues to the Madden Modding Discord. https://discord.gg/MuCUeg5eGS

 ## Setup